pwwang/liquidpy/docs/jekyll.md

 - https://pwwang.github.com/liquidpy/standard

+also applied in jekyll mode.
 Besides, passing variables to a sub-template using `include` tag is not supported.
 Instead, please using jinja's `with` tag:

 - https://stackoverflow.com/a/9405157/5088165